cfsilence/selfie-station/README.md

 It's intended to POST the snapshot along with a status of up to 280 characters to a microservice which then tweets it out to a particular Twitter feed.

-A simple use for this application might me for a conference or event to allow users to post a selfie from their event to the event's Twitter feed.
+A simple use for this application might be for a conference or event to allow users to post a selfie from their event to the event's Twitter feed.